chrispickard/oxidized-endlessh/README.md

 this package is used on my server, pickard.cc, you can ssh to `ssh pickard.cc -p 2222` to get stuck in the tar pit yourself.
 See the [repo for pickard.cc](https://github.com/chrispickard/pickard.cc) for a demonstration on how to use an external module with nixos.
-The tl;dr is to make sure your downstream flake has both the `oxidized-endlessh.overlay` in its nixpkgs overlays and that it is set as a module in the `nixosConfiguration`. something like
+The tl;dr is to make sure your downstream flake has both the `oxidized-endlessh.overlay` in its nixpkgs overlays and that it is set as a module in the `nixosConfiguration`.
+Then you can configure the module like any other in your `configuration.nix`

+something like

 ```